parsonsmatt/command-pattern/1-intro.md

 free -- you have to spend time implementing it.
 Code that gives the right answer is important, but sometimes "close enough" is good enough.

-Ease of understanding and reading are important.
-They're also extremely subjective.
-I'm personally have no issue understanding Haskell code, and may trip up with complex Java hierarchies or JavaScript scoping rules that are perfectly obvious and idiomatic for a familiar programmer.
+Ease of understanding is important and subjective.
+I personally have no issue understanding Haskell code, and may trip up with complex Java hierarchies or JavaScript scoping rules that are perfectly obvious and idiomatic for a familiar programmer.

 Ease of reuse is a little easier to understand.
 How hard is it to repurpose this code for other related tasks?
 This is difficult to know without actually